 January 2014 ushered in the long-term plan of Vito and Lenore maneuvering into retirement with Marianna and Leslie taking the reins of the inn.
 Both families still work side-by-side as Marianna notes, “My parents are still my training wheels, and we couldn’t do it without them, their insight, or their wisdom.
 Likewise, we’re blessed with a charming team of friendly, hard-working staff; excellence in hospitality is our goal post.”

 Marianna grew up in the family’s restaurant business.
 She added to hospitality the heritage of her parents and graduated with a Hotel Restaurant Management degree from Paul Smith’s College in the Adirondacks.
 Leslie, a native of Perth, Western Australia, met Marianna while traveling through Windham on a mission trip and they married in 1992.
-Leslie is an active volunteer and interior firefighter with Windham Hose Company #1, holds the office of a Windham Fire District Commissioner, and proudly became an American Citizen.
+Leslie is an active volunteer and interior firefighter with Windham Hose Company #1, held the office of a Windham Fire District Commissioner for several years, and proudly became an American Citizen a decade ago.

 Marianna and Leslie’s sons followed in the entrepreneurial tradition and opened their own business, Bean Wise Coffee.
 At the ages of eleven and ten, they were the youngest members of the Windham Chamber of Commerce and active business owners.
 In their latter high school years, they put their coffee business on the proverbial back burner, split their assets, and started a new chapter in their lives.
-In the fall of 2020, their eldest son was accepted into The New York Conservatory for Dramatic Arts, and continues to seek performance opportunities while staying true to his character and convictions; their youngest son continues to explore his options while cultivating personal growth and character development.
+Their eldest son briefly attended The New York Conservatory for Dramatic Arts, and continues to seek performance opportunities while staying true to his character and convictions; their youngest son continues to explore his options while cultivating personal growth and character development.

 What started out as a “wouldn’t it be nice thought” has become a second generation family business that carries on the hospitality traditions that founded our mountainous area.
-Welcome to Albergo Allegria, and Welcome Back to The Catskills.
+Welcome to Albergo Allegria, and welcome to The Catskills Inn of Happiness.

 Squeaky Clean Cleanliness